jazz-it/wii/README.md

 > Parameter of the -c flag will be passed to find directly with a single exception only:
 > in multiple conditions as per above examples, you should use -printf 'wii'

-In case you try to mix the modes from above, 'wii' will apply the following rule in order to prioritize it:
+In case you try to mix the modes from above, 'wii' will apply the following rule in group to prioritize it:
  - HIGH: Advanced mode
  - MEDIUM: Custom extensions
  - LOW: Predefined extensions